FermiParadox/lol_calc/README.md

 ### How to run it ###
-Assuming all dependencies are installed, run  `functional_testing/full_tests.py`.
+Works on python 3.4 and 3.5 (though i haven't tested 3.5 for additional bugs), Assuming all dependencies are installed, run  `functional_testing/full_tests.py`.
 Modify `functional_testing/default_config.py` to test other builds.

+On Ubuntu, try to run that file, and the errors for missing dependencies along with a couple of easy searches should be enough to help you install whatever is missing.

 ### Current state ###